arielgee/Sage-Like/.misc/tasks.md

 * replace [].concat([]) with [].push(...[]) (in webPageFeedsDiscovery())
 * use filterInPlace() more; [].filterInPlace((item, idx, ary) => ary.indexOf(item) === idx)
 * semicolon after function expression: common *.prototype.* {...};
+* Array.prototype.includesAll not used at all => removed
 ---